Lightnet/zig_raylib_sample01/README.md

 # License: MIT

+# Lib:
+ - raylib 5.0 master f62202198e35161a9fe394a14bbd1a7c655107ad
+ - raygui 4.0 master 12804826d01bfb636e36f816bda19eaa23b4ace7
+ - zig 0.12.0

 # Information:
   Simple raylib and raygui test build.

-  Note use zig deps download cache to run application.

 After doing search engine.

-It come down on dependencies save.
+  Note use zig dependencies download to run application.

+  By using the dependencies to handle build.zig script for easy compile and run application.

+  It took a while to config and understand how build script works a bit.
+Still need more understand some area but zig will change api but the format almost the same for setup compile.

 # Zig:
 ```